hoelzro/p6-pod-eod/README.md

 # Name

-Pod::DeclarationsAtEnd - Moves declarative POD blocks to the end of the POD
+Pod::EOD - Moves declarative POD blocks to the end of the POD

 # Synopsis